 Getting cookware for your kitchen is, often, a decorative endeavor at least as much as it is a practical one, so the price hike could be considered fair if it hits your aesthetic sweet spot, and the set itself is of course par for the course for Lodge’s cast iron (i.e. great).

 In short, if you like the look, get it.
 If not, get our winner.

-The Lodge 5 piece cookware set is still my favorite, but there are quite a few other strong contenders in there for sure.
+If you want to know how to get a clean and organized kitchen, then it would start with getting the right cookware.
+I like the Lodge 5 piece cookware set is still my favorite because their easy to use and store, but there are quite a few other strong contenders in there for sure.
 Each of these cast iron sets is impeccably made, and roughly the same price.
 Whether you get one or the other is likely going to depend entirely on your preference and use.